metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

     openssl pkcs12 -export -inkey key.pem -in cert.pem -out cert.p12

-In Firefox, go to Preferences → Privacy & Security → Certificates, click on the View Certificates button, switch the Your Certificates tab, click on Import… and pick the `cert.p12` file you just created.
+In Firefox, go to “Preferences” → “Privacy & Security” → “Certificates”; under “When a server requests your personal certificate” check the option “Select one automatically”; click on the “View Certificates” button, switch to the “Your Certificates” tab, click on “Import…” and pick the `cert.p12` file you just created.

-Once you have done this and you visit the site, it’ll ask you what client certificate to use.
-Sadly, at this point Firefox will ask you for a certificate whenever you visit a Phoebe wiki, even if you don’t intend to identify yourself because Phoebe always tries to read the client’s client certificate.
-You can always cancel, but there’s that uncomfortable moment when you visit a new Phoebe wiki…
+Once you have done this and you visit the Phoebe site, it’ll use the client certificate you provided or it’ll ask you what client certificate to use.

 # App::Phoebe::Spartan